 Each of these sub-cellular regions must work coherently for the survival and efficient functioning of the cell.
 The adequate organization of organelles, proteins and other molecules throughout each region allows individual protein components to function in concert with each other, effectively driving individual subcellular processes that culminate in an overall cellular function.

-plasma membrane, within the cytosol or within membrane bound organelles such as the nucleus, Golgi apparatus or even vesicular components of the membrane trafficking system like lysosomes and endosomes.
+Cells are not an amorphous mixture of proteins, lipids and other molecules.
+Instead, all cells are comprised of well-defined compartments, each specializing in a particular function.
+In many cases subcellular processes may be described based on whether they occur at the plasma membrane, within the cytosol or within membrane bound organelles such as the nucleus, Golgi apparatus or even vesicular components of the membrane trafficking system like lysosomes and endosomes.

 Importantly, individual organelles may be transported throughout the cell, and this essentially localizes entire subcellular processes to regions where they are required.
 This has been observed in neurons, which have extremely long axonal processes and require mitochondria to generate ATP at various locations along the axon.
 It would be inefficient to rely on the passive diffusion of ATP down the length of the axon.